matt-mangia/kafka-admin/README.md

 ssl.endpoint.identification.algorithm: https
 ```

-Any cluster connection configuration properties may be specified here, just make sure they align to the actual Kafka client properties exactly.
+Any cluster connection connection properties may be specified here, just make sure they align to the actual Kafka client properties exactly.
-For example, you can add "ssl.enabled.mechanisms".
+For example, you can add `ssl.enabled.mechanisms`.
 Any properties that are not specified or are left with a blank value will use the default values.

 ### Add/Update Topics